raseel-madinah/apis/index.md

 ```

 # Rule 8: API Documentation
 The API documentation needs to be readable enough for both technical and non-technical people to understand it.
 Where these documents provide information about the used endpoints and methods, examples of request and response, authorization details, and so on.
+Besides the API documentation, the Postman collections are required.

 # Rule 9: Using SSL/TLS
 Using SSL/TLS to encrypt the communication between client and server is a must.
 The APIs should be secured and the sending and receiving data should not be compromised.

+# Rule 10: Fiware-compatible system
+Raseel platform is powered by Fiware and we rely on NGSI version 2 API.
+Have a look at [FIWARE NGSI APIv2 Walkthrough](https://fiware-orion.readthedocs.io/en/1.4.0/user/walkthrough_apiv2/index.html)